 This list is far from complete (will do a round 2!), but it will help you to locate some very common wine moods through visuals and adjectives–and make recommendations on the perfect wine mood pairings.
 Trust us.
 We feel you!

 Big, fun, playful, part-ay: Chateauneuf du Pape, Zinfandel, Rosé, Sauvignon Blanc

 Enveloping, spicy, warm, prrrrr: Tempranillo, Malbec, Grenache

 Melancholy, weepy, sad, spoon me: Barolo, Nebbiolo, Cabernet Sauvignon

-Chill, relaxed, kick-back, zen: Pinot Noir, Riesling, Chardonnay
+Chill, relaxed, kick-back, zen: Pinot Noir, Chenin Blanc, Chardonnay

 Bursting, restless, wild, down the hatch: Chardonnay, Nero D’Avola, Syrah